pinkal1000/FINRA/README.md

 MILESTONES :

-1. Today the load of all the FINRA data from the site takes under 10 minutes with a multi threaded loader spawning near a 100 simultaneous threads.
+1. Today the load of all the FINRA data from the site takes under 500 seconds with a multi threaded loader spawning near a 100 simultaneous threads.
 2. It is a little over 700000 records read over http.

 PROJECT PHASE :